 one’s total commitment … to the maintenance of a full mental focus in all issues, in all choices … to the fullest perception of reality within one’s power, (1961b: 28)

 is the basic virtue of which the other virtues are aspects or derivatives.
 The virtues are thus united or reciprocal.
-Each virtue is defined partly in terms of a recognition and whole-hearted commitment to some fact or facts, a commitment understood by the agent to be indispensable for gaining, maintaining, or expressing her ultimate value.
+Each virtue is defined partly in terms of a recognition of, and appropriate responsiveness to, some important fact or facts, a recognition and responsiveness understood by the agent to be indispensable for gaining, maintaining, or expressing her ultimate value.
 For example, integrity is “the recognition of the fact that you cannot fake your consciousness” (1957 : 936), a recognition that is expressed in loyalty to one’s rational values and convictions, especially in the face of social pressures to surrender them (1961b: 28; 1964a: 52, 80); honesty is “the recognition of the fact that you cannot fake existence”, a recognition that is expressed in truthfulness in thought and speech (1957 : 936–37); and justice is

 the recognition of the fact that you cannot fake the character of men as you cannot fake the character of nature, … that every man must be judged for what he is and treated accordingly….
 (1957 : 937)

-At any rate, the argument from identification can also be used to justify charity towards strangers in non-emergency situations, for example, for those who are permanently disabled and unable to care for themselves (Badhwar forthcoming-b).
+At any rate, the argument from identification can also be used to justify charity towards strangers in non-emergency situations, for example, towards those who are permanently disabled and unable to care for themselves (Badhwar forthcoming).
 Rand concedes as much in “What is Capitalism?”
 (1965) where she argues that people who are unable to work must rely on voluntary charity, thus implying that it is proper for those who can afford it to support strangers in non-emergency situations.
-And indeed, as recent scholarship has revealed, in her own life Rand was often extraordinarily generous towards strangers, going so far as to put up a Japanese family who had lost their home and business when they were interned during World War II (McConnell 2010).
+And indeed, as recent scholarship has revealed, in her own life Rand was often extremely generous, not only towards friends and acquaintances, but also strangers.

 The question arises why Rand thinks that charity, kindness etc. are not major virtues when they meet all the conditions of appropriateness: the recipient is worthy of help, one can afford to help, it is in one’s rational self-interest (or not contrary to it) to help, and so on.
 Perhaps Rand thinks that they are “minor” virtues because we are not obligated to act on them at all times, the way we are obligated to act justly and honestly at all times.
 A deeper reason, however, might be her conception of people as essentially agents rather than patients, doers rather than receivers, self-sufficient rather than dependent.
 Nevertheless, Rand’s view of the unity of the virtues dictates that, even if we are not obligated to act on charity, kindness etc. at all times, they are just as important to possess as the other virtues.
-Moreover, in keeping with her emphasis on the importance of goodwill towards others and “the benevolent universe premise”, Rand’s heroes are often extraordinarily (and almost always appropriately) kind and generous, not only to those they love but also to mere acquaintances, and even sometimes adversaries (Badhwar 1993b—see Other Internet Resources).
-Striking examples include, from The Fountainhead, Howard Roark’s unsought-for attempt to give hope and courage to Steven Mallory, the gifted young sculptor whose failure to get work has driven him to the verge of a spiritual and physical collapse; Roark’s unreproachful help to his erstwhile adversary, Peter Keating, when Keating falls on hard times; and from Atlas Shrugged, Dagny’s support to a heart-broken and despairing Cheryl Taggart who, in the past, has treated Dagny with scorn; and Hank Rearden’s generosity towards his exploitative family before he realizes their exploitativeness.
-By contrast, Rand’s villains lack genuine goodwill towards others and, thus, lack true kindness or generosity.
+Moreover, in keeping with her emphasis on the importance of goodwill towards others and “the benevolent universe premise”, Rand’s heroes are often extraordinarily (and almost always appropriately) kind and generous, not only towards those they love but also towards mere acquaintances, and even sometimes adversaries.
+Striking examples include, from The Fountainhead, Howard Roark’s unsought-for attempt to give hope and courage to Steven Mallory, the gifted young sculptor whose failure to get work has driven him to the verge of a spiritual and physical collapse, and Roark’s unreproachful help to his erstwhile adversary, Peter Keating, when Keating falls on hard times.
+In Atlas Shrugged, Dagny offers support to a heart-broken and despairing Cheryl Taggart who, in the past, has treated Dagny with scorn, and Hank Rearden generously supports his exploitative family before he realizes their exploitativeness.
+Rand’s implicit recognition that kindness and generosity are important virtues is shown also in her depiction of her villains as lacking all kindness and generosity.

 As already indicated, Rand justifies virtue in both instrumental and non-instrumental terms, though without distinguishing between them.
 The instrumental arguments show the existential and psychological rewards of virtue and costs of vice.
-Virtue creates a sense of inner harmony and enables mutually beneficial interactions with others.
+In her depiction of her heroes, Rand shows her conviction that virtue creates an inner harmony and serenity.
+Virtue also makes one trustworthy, and thus enables mutually beneficial interactions with others.
 Evasiveness, by contrast, traps one in a “tangled web” of rationalizations and pretenses.
-The evader who deceives others is either eventually caught, or lives in fear of being caught, becoming dependent on others’ unconsciousness.
+The evader who deceives others is either eventually caught, or lives in fear of getting caught, becoming dependent on others’ unconsciousness.
 He is “a fool”, says a character in Atlas Shrugged, “whose source of values is the fools he succeeds in fooling” (1957 : 945).
 Further, like Sartre, Rand holds that no evasion is completely successful, because the truth constantly threatens to resurface.
 Hence, the evader’s “diseased soul” is in a state of constant inner conflict and anxiety as he tries to suppress his awareness of uncomfortable truths while maintaining his hold on others.
 His lack of integrity and of esteem for reality results in a lack of self-love or self-esteem and, indeed, of a solid self.
-(It is noteworthy, however, that her portrayal of Gail Wynand in The Fountainhead is closer to Aristotle’s portrayal of the vicious man in Book III of the Nicomachean Ethics as someone who is “unconscious of his vice”, than to her own stated view of the evader.)
+(It is noteworthy, however, that Rand’s portrayal of Gail Wynand in The Fountainhead is closer to Aristotle’s portrayal of the vicious man in Book III of the Nicomachean Ethics as someone who is “unconscious of his vice” than to her own stated view of the evader.)

 The non-instrumentalist justification of virtue in Rand’s novels is largely immune to these objections (though subject to the objections noted in 2.4 above).
 To compromise morally is, necessarily, to compromise one’s own (objectively conceived) happiness, because no existential loss can compare to the loss of moral integrity.
 Rectitude is partly constitutive of genuine happiness because it expresses the right relationship to reality: to existence, to oneself, and to others.
 For the same reason, it is partly constitutive of a self worth loving, an ideally human or rational self.
-Like Plato and Aristotle, Rand argues that virtue necessarily creates inner harmony and certitude.
 Any value gained at the price of rectitude is only the simulacrum of genuine value.
 In a variety of conceptually interconnected ways, then, virtuous individuals are necessarily better off than those willing to take moral short-cuts.
 In its structure and much of its content, Rand’s ethical egoism is thus of a piece with the egoism of ancient eudaimonistic theories.

-Rand regards goodwill towards others, or a generalized benevolence, as an offshoot of proper self-love, with no independent source in human nature.
-There is only one alternative to being rationally self-interested: sacrificing one’s proper interests, either for the sake of other people (which she equates with altruism) or for the sake of the supernatural (which she calls mysticism) (1982a: ch.
+According to Rand, there is only one alternative to being rationally self-interested: sacrificing one’s proper interests, either for the sake of other people (which she equates with altruism) or for the sake of the supernatural (which she calls mysticism) (1982a: ch.
 7).
+“The basic principle of altruism”, she argues, “is that man has no right to exist for his own sake, that service to others is the only justification of his existence, and that self-sacrifice is his highest moral duty, virtue and value” (“Faith and Force,” PWNI 61).
 Kant’s ethics is a secularized mysticism insofar as it rests on categorical commands and duty for duty’s sake, which is to say: regardless of any earthly desire or interest (1970).
 An altruistic ethics equates right action with self-sacrifice for the sake of others’ good and immorality with “selfishness”, while saying nothing about the standard of the good (“Introduction”, 1964a: iii; 1974).
 It thus fails to answer the prior question of what code of values we should follow and why, and provides no motivation to be moral other than guilt over “selfishness”.
 When taken to its logical conclusion, altruism does not simply tell us that it is “selfish” to pursue our own desires, but also that it is “selfish to uphold… [our own] convictions, … [that we] must sacrifice them to the convictions of others” (Rand 1957 : 943; Galt’s Speech, Rand 1961a: 142).
 In foreign policy, altruism is used to justify and gain support for America’s intervention in other countries (1966a).
 Altruism is also the reason why so many sympathize with, or even praise, bloody dictatorships that proudly proclaim that the sacrifice of the individual is a necessary and noble means to the goal of the collective good (Rand 1966a).

 As a moral code, altruism is impractical, because its requirements are contrary to the requirements of life and happiness, both the agent’s and other people’s.
 As such, it is also profoundly immoral.
 Altruism leaves us without any moral guidance in our everyday lives and gives morality a bad name.